 “All we want is water to work… provide food to the world and live the American dream and provide for our family,” said Mendota Mayor Rolando Castro .
-Click here to watch and read the full story.
+Click on Fox 26 News to watch and read the full story.

 READ: "Westlands Sounds The Alarm About Valley Farm Jobs.
 California’s Leaders Need To Listen."

 The Fresno Bee Editorial Board writes: “The economic viability of farming in Westlands and throughout the San Joaquin Valley is tied to water availability.
 That is a problem not just for farmers to figure out; it requires good-faith work of all of California’s elected leaders and state regulators.
 In the list of top issues to deal with, the future of farming must be near the top.
-Click here to read more.
+Click on The Fresno Bee Website to read more.